yangzhihao519/patternComparison/README.md

 # Pattern Comparison

-Experiment in judging whether two images are the same of different.
+Experiment in judging whether two images are the same or different.

 A csv file contains the results of the experiment will be generated in the end.